bebraw/yeswejekyll/index.md

 ### Starting a Project

 Unfortunately Jekyll does not come with an easy way to initialize project.
 As it happens it is very easy to set one up.
 You could for instance clone [jekyll-bootstrap](http://jekyllbootstrap.com/) repository or even [the one that this site uses](https://github.com/bebraw/yeswejekyll).
-The basic workflow for initializing a project goes like this:
+The basic workflow for initializing a project based on some other goes like this:

 {% highlight bash %}
 $ git clone git://github.com/bebraw/yeswejekyll.git <target>